samereberlin/LibroJS/README.md

  #pg1        #pg1            #pg1
 ```

-And another interesting behavior, is the "default page firstly" feature, which inserts the default page at the beginning of the history stack when any other page is explicitly requested firstly. (this feature is also activated by default, but if we need to disable it, we can use _WebApp.setDefaultPageFirstly(false)_ public API).
+And another interesting behavior, is the "default page firstly" feature, which inserts the default page at the beginning of the history stack when any other page is explicitly requested firstly. (this feature is also activated by default, but if we need to disable it, we can use _libro.setDefaultPageFirstly(false)_ public API).

 ** User navigation example:**
 ```